tomhill10/Age-calculator-app/README.md

 - Put Javascript <script></script> at the bottom of the page!!!!
 - Managed to get an event listender to work.
 Have to make sure that I am not calling a function inside of itself. i.e. Don't write the function out in full inside of the event listener!!!
 DUR!
 - I think I have managed to make the month check if the correct amount of days in said month.
 With the .getDate() object. or new Date.
 Read an article and here we are.
+- tried calculating the difference in years/months/days without using JS methods.
+It didn't go well.
+Using methods seemed to work better.
+Still wrapping head around the date object.
+- My button.addEventListener is looking huge.
+Maybe there is a way to split this up?